ziv/xprng/README.md

 ## Why?

-Well, this is not another components library, but rather a collection of micro packages that provide simple, yet smart components that can be used in any Angular application.
+Well, this is not **another components library**, but rather a **collection** of micro packages that provide simple, yet smart components that can be used in any Angular application.

 The components are designed to be **lightweight**, easy to use, and highly customizable.
 They are built with the latest Angular features and best practices in mind.